A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Results and Analysis

-The Blue and Purple color points that appear in the right column of Fig.\ref{res_mh2_lmbd_etaB} correspond to the Relic+DD+ID allowed parameter space of Dark Matter correspond to $v_{\phi}=1000 \,\,{\rm and \,}\, 4000$ GeV respectively.
-We observe that the parameter space corresponding to Dark Matter phenomenology is consistent with the observed baryon asymmetry of the Universe for $\sin\theta=0.3, v_{\phi}=4000$ GeV (top panel), and for $\sin\theta=0.1, v_{\phi}=1000 \,\,{\rm and \,}\, 4000$ GeV (middle panel).
-Whereas, the baryon asymmetry is under-abundant for $\sin\theta=0.01$ (bottom panel).
-We see that the observed BAU can be satisfied for the large value of $\sin\theta=0.3$ with two choices of $v_\phi$, but the DM Relic+DD+ID is allowed only with the large value of $v_\phi=4000$ GeV.
-The Relic+DD+ID may be permitted for small $\sin\theta=0.01$ with two $v_\phi$ choices but the baryon asymmetry is seen under-abundant.
-We observe that, for the parameter choice around $\sin\theta=0.1$ and $v_\phi=1000, 4000$ GeV are the most permissible choices to see the common parameter space for both the observed BAU and the Relic+DD+ID of Dark Matter.
-The observed Relic+DD+ID can be seen in Table.\ref{table_etaB}.
+The Blue and Purple color points that appear in the right column of Fig.\ref{res_mh2_lmbd_etaB} correspond to the regions of parameter space consistent with dark matter relic density, as well as current direct and indirect detection constraints for $v_{\phi}=1000 \,\,{\rm and \,}\, 4000$ GeV, respectively.
+We observe that the parameter space corresponding to DM phenomenology is consistent with the observed baryon asymmetry of the Universe for $\sin\theta=0.3, v_{\phi}=4000$ GeV (top panel), and for $\sin\theta=0.1, v_{\phi}=1000 \,\,{\rm and \,}\, 4000$ GeV (middle panel).
+In contrast, the baryon asymmetry produced insufficient for $\sin\theta=0.01$ (bottom panel).
+It is noteworthy that the observed BAU can be satisfied for the large value of $\sin\theta=0.3$ with two choices of $v_\phi$ (1000 $\rm{GeV}$ and 4000 $\rm{GeV}$), but all the DM phenomenology constraints is allowed only with the larger value of $v_\phi $ (4000 GeV).
+The dark matter phenomenology constraints may be permitted for small $\sin\theta=0.01$ with two $v_\phi$ choices, but the produced baryon asymmetry is insufficient.
+We observe that the parameter choices around $\sin\theta=0.1$ and $v_\phi $ (1000 and 4000 GeV) are the most permissible choices to see the common parameter space for the observed BAU along with all the dark matter phenomenology constraints.
+The points listed in Table \ref{table_etaB} are consistent with the observed dark matter relic density, satisfy current limits on the spin-independent direct detection cross-section, and simultaneously reproduce the observed baryon asymmetry of the universe (BAU).

-As we mentioned earlier now we examine whether this model can provide a strong FOPT while sharing a common parameter space with both Leptogenesis and Dark Matter phenomenology.
-We have given 4 BPs in Table.\ref{table_BP} and the corresponding parameter space we get for the relic density of DM is under-abundant.